andersbc/andersbc.github.io/_javascript/test.md

 A use case for NOT assigning the module to a variable would be if you just want the module to run immediately on page load and do a bunch of stuff to the DOM, e.g. adding event listeners, functionality, etc. but don't need other pieces of code to have a handle on the module itself.

-In this way a user can just reference the js file and be done, while you maintain the benefit of a self contained package, with its internal functions and properties kept out of global scope.
+In this way a user can just reference the js file with the module and be done, while you maintain the benefit of a self contained package, with its internal functions and properties kept out of global scope.

 Either way you can return something from the module into the global scope (it just doesn't hinge on a module name):